 The best way to make sure you get the marks you want for Math Methods is to practice past exam questions – on a regular basis.
-If you start doing this at the beginning of the year you’ll be slowly but surely getting better at doing them.
+If you start doing this at the beginning of the year you’ll be steadily getting better at doing them.

 Even if you struggle with textbook questions and have lost hope of doing well in Methods you can still get the results you want.
 With the right help you can improve at doing textbook questions and then build on them by doing past exam questions.

 Are you studying for your SAC’s by focusing mainly on textbook questions?
 If you are then you need to start practicing some past exam questions relevant to the topics you’re doing.